enioka-Haute-Couture/pyoupyou/README.md

 ## Style Guide

-We follow [pep8](https://www.python.org/dev/peps/pep-0008/).
-However we accept line up to 120 characters.

-Exception are made for django generated code like migrations.

-`pycodestyle --config=.pep8 .`
+We use black to enforce coding style, you just need to run `black .` before commiting.

 ### Formatting string